DigitalState/Platform/sdk/documentation/lab/index.md

 > The application comes with data fixtures that are loaded on first deploy as demo data.
 These data fixtures includes a few Business Units, Staff and Individual users, among other things.

-Under the "DigitalSTate" collection, navigate to `Authentication -> Login -> /tokens/staff`.
+Under the "DigitalState" collection, navigate to `Authentication -> Login -> /tokens/staff`.
 Also, select the "DigitalState Lab" environment.
 Click the "Send" button.
 This action simulates a login action by sending pre-configured user credentials to the authentication microservice and return a jwt token on success:

 ```
 {